stevensblueprint/hsds-transformer/README.md

 and then calling the nested_map function.

-Once the collections have been created, we search through each collection, linking objects together by ID, before outputting the final HSDS objects as JSON files.
+Once the collections have been created, we search through each collection, linking parent and child objects together by ID and removing linked child objects from the collection, before outputting the final HSDS objects as JSON files.

 ## Running the api